cioran0/dzOpen/README.md

 If you want to create dzi's OTOH check [libvips](https://www.libvips.org/) and my gui for that [dzSaver](https://github.com/cioran0/dzSaver).

 - Fixed parent directory issue.
 As far as I know.
 Will open parent directory of current directory of first dzi now The `webview` is now launched with the `url` pointing directly to this `dzi_viewer.html` file
-- Confirmed working on windows and linux.
+- Confirmed working on windows.
 I don't own a mac.
+I'm remedying the linux version.
 - writes an html file to the same directory as the dzi file.
 - for compatibility, and to cut down on add'l path issues, loads OSD and OSD buttons from the source, not local
 - Added (windows) executable in releases.
 Unsigned, because a certificate in windows costs $ and this is FOSS built in my kitchen, click "More info" -> "Run anyway".
 Need to build for linux.
 - Linux executable problematic.
-Changes to fix pathing may have had unintended consequences on Linux version
+Changes to fix pathing may have had unintended consequences on Linux version breaking pathing.
+May be tkinter related.